7 Best C# Web Scraping Libraries in 2023

 4. HTML Agility Pack

-HTML Agility Pack is the most downloaded C# DOM scraper library due to its ability to download web pages directly or through a browser.
-HTML Agility package can tackle broken HTML and supports XPath, and it can scan local HTML files as well.
+HTML Agility Pack is the most downloaded C# DOM scraper library because it can download web pages directly or through a browser.
+The HTML Agility package can tackle broken HTML, support XPath, and scan local HTML files.

-That said, this C# web crawling library has no support for headless scraping and it needs external proxy services to bypass anti-bots.
+That said, this C# web crawling library lacks headless scraping support and needs external proxy services to bypass anti-bots.

 Create a C# console application and open the NuGet Package Manager from the Tools menu.
 Type HTML Agility Pack

-in the search bar under the browse tab, select the appropriate version of the HtmlAgilityPack, and then click install.
+in the search bar under the browse tab, select the appropriate "HtmlAgilityPack" version, and click "Install".

-Once we've got the tools installed, let's go extract some data.
+Once the tools are installed, let's extract some data.
 The first step is to include the required library files in your Program.cs

 using HtmlAgilityPack;